SeabertYuan/SeabertYuan/README.md

 # Seabert Yuan
 ## About Me
-I'm a student, programmer, and content creator based in Canada.
+Student, programmer, and content creator based in Canada.

-I code at every opportunity that I can.
-I primarily do competitive programming on platforms such as DMOJ.
-My GitHub is for personal projects outside of DMOJ.
+NixOS + Arch Linux dual boot.
+NeoVim enjoyer.

+A code monkey more than a good developer.
+This year I'm using Rust!

 ## Skills

-I can program in Java, C#, C++, Javascript (Node.js), and Python.
-I have more experience in some languages more than others.
+Primarily Rust, Java, C++, C, Javascript, Typescript, and Python.